danklotz/openNotes/micro-reviews.md

 - [Amsterdam](https://www.imdb.com/title/tt10304142/?ref_=nm_flmg_t_2_act).
 I do not understand this movie.
 - [Anna](https://www.imdb.com/title/tt7456310/?ref_=nm_flmg_wr_4).
 Very similar to Atomic Blonde, but not so fresh.
 Still good.
 - [A Rainy Day in New York](https://www.imdb.com/title/tt7139936/?ref_=nm_flmg_dr_2).
 Surprisingly good movie for people who like Woody Allen movies.
 I do not like the setting too much.
-- [Arcane (series)](https://www.imdb.com/title/tt11126994/?ref_=hm_tpks_tt_i_16_pd_tp1_pbr_ic).
+- [Arcane (series; S1)](https://www.imdb.com/title/tt11126994/?ref_=hm_tpks_tt_i_16_pd_tp1_pbr_ic).
 You can think about League of Legends what you want, but this is a very good animation series.
 It’s great on many levels: Art, story, and ideas.
 If I would critique something it is that I wish that they would go a bit further at some points even if that would have made the series more controversial.
+- [Arcane (series; S2)](https://www.imdb.com/title/tt11126994/?ref_=hm_tpks_tt_i_16_pd_tp1_pbr_ic).
+Overall it feels as if someone wanted to push ideas for multiple seasons into a single one.
+The art of this season is even better than the one of S1; the presentation is also more slick (albeit I have to say that, as cool as it is, the music-video story telling annoyed my after some point).
+Everything else, however is less good than the first season.
 - [Argylle](https://www.imdb.com/title/tt15009428/?ref_=nv_sr_srsg_0_tt_4_nm_4_q_argyl).
 Because of its premise and its ties in to [Kingsman](https://www.imdb.com/title/tt2802144/?ref_=nm_knf_t_3) and whatnot I really wanted to like this spy comedy.
 Alas, I did not.
 In the end the movie was just too superficial and goofy (in a bad way) for me.
 - [Army of Thieves](https://www.imdb.com/title/tt13024674/?ref_=nv_sr_srsg_0).
 Beautiful visuals, mediocre movie, annoying franchise tie-ins and extremely bad ending.
 - 🎭 [A Series of Unfortunate Events (Netflix Series)](https://www.imdb.com/title/tt4834206/?ref_=nv_sr_srsg_2).
 This is a visual stunning series with a magical plot, but no magic in it.
 Maybe not for everyone but I've been blown away.